-The long-range projections as a percent of GDP are somewhat higher than those projected last year due to faster projected spending growth for physician-administered drugs and slower assumed growth of economy-wide productivity.
-(Part B costs in 2093 would be 4.5 percent under the illustrative alternative scenario.)
+Part B outlays were 1.7 percent of GDP in 2019, and the Board projects that they will grow to about 3.5 percent by 2094 under current law.
+The long-range projections as a percent of GDP are somewhat higher than those projected last year primarily due to higher spending for Part B drugs and higher spending for Medicare Advantage enrollees.
+(Part B costs in 2094 would be 4.6 percent under the illustrative alternative scenario.)

-The Board estimates that Part D outlays will increase from 0.5 percent of GDP in 2018 to about 1.1 percent by 2093.
-These long-range outlay projections, as a percent of GDP, are slightly lower than those shown in last year's report.
+The Board estimates that Part D outlays will increase from 0.5 percent of GDP in 2019 to about 1.0 percent by 2094.
+These long-range outlay projections, as a percent of GDP, are slightly lower than those shown in last year's report primarily because of slower overall drug price increases and higher direct and indirect remuneration.

 Transfers from the general fund finance about three-quarters of SMI costs and are central to the automatic financial balance of the fund's two accounts.
 Such transfers represent a large and growing requirement for the Federal budget.
-SMI general revenues equal 1.6 percent of GDP in 2018 and are projected to increase to an estimated 3.0 percent in 2093.
-(SMI general revenues in 2093 would be 4.0 percent under the illustrative alternative scenario.)
+SMI general revenues equal 1.6 percent of GDP in 2019 and are projected to increase to approximately 3.1 percent in 2094.
+(SMI general revenues in 2094 would be 3.9 percent under the illustrative alternative scenario.)